Italian Tomato & Cucumber Salad Recipe

 - Raspberry Vinaigrette

-I used 3/4 cup of the Olive Garden Reduced fat Italian dressing, which reached 1 point for six servings of this salad.
+I used 3/4 cup of the Olive Garden reduced-fat Italian dressing, which counted as 1 point for 6 servings of this salad.
 You can mix the vegetables and add dressing to your serving.
 2 Tablespoons is 1 point of this dressing, or you can use a different brand with a lower point value.

 Summer Salads